anko0116/pysc2/docs/environment.md

 The full set of types and functions are defined in `pysc2.lib.actions`.
 The set of functions is hard coded and limited to just the actions that humans have taken, as seen by a large number of replays.
-It lists both general and specific functions such that the many forms of cancel are exposed as a single action.
+[THIS IS GREAT, I WOULD HAVE DONE THE SAME SO THANKS FOR THAT EFFORT! (this is not sarcasm)] It lists both general and specific functions such that the many forms of cancel are exposed as a single action.